mrayubmuhammad/Helpful-Photoshop-Scripts/README.md

 # Helpful-Photoshop-Scripts
-Helpful scripts for basic operations using photoshop
+Helpful scripts for basic operations using Photoshop photoshop-resize-script - resize all images in the selected folder to set size